PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 The `$checkpoint` functionality to save data between workflow runs has been removed.

 But you can leverage the `$.database` service to store arbitrary data across your workflow runs like unique IDs.
+[Read more about using `$.database` here.](https://pipedream.com/docs/code/nodejs/#managing-state)

 ::: warning
 Please note that any values stored in `$.database` are only accessible in subsequent workflow runs _in the same step_.